HealthCatalyst/healthcareai-py/docs/training.md

-# Training and comparing models
+# Training, Comparing and Saving Models

 Before you can make predictions, you need to train a model using known data.